Spasticity: A Literal Pain

 The stiffness in my hips has been an ongoing issue.
 My hips have always been tight.
 But my hips are mild and thankfully do not cause me much pain or problems with walking.
 The spasticity in my neck and back, however, have worsened in the past 5 to 10 years.
 My back (my shoulders especially) feel like they are full of tight, knotted ropes.
 They are always tense, and it feels impossible to get them to relax.
 It is so painful.
 I notice my spasticity is worse when I’m unusually stressed or anxious.
 I also become more fatigued when I’m dealing with tightness in my back because it makes upper body movements seem more strenuous.
 It also doesn’t help to carry around a 30-pound toddler most of the day, but he’s worth it.

-How I manage the pain
+How I manage my MS spasticity pain

 Pain caused by spasticity is influential over my mood and affects my ability to sleep.
 Pain is distracting, plain and simple.
 So what can we do to help that?
 There are several strategies I use to help ease discomfort from spasticity.
 The biggest thing that helps me is stretching.
-I enjoy Yoga and Pilates to help alleviate some of the stiffness.
+I enjoy yoga and pilates to help alleviate some of the stiffness.
 I love stretching the most, because it is so simple, yet so effective.
 Plus, it helps, so I’m all about that.
 I also benefit from the heating pad as I mentioned (I just have to make sure it’s not too hot) and Salonpas.
 I’ve used the prescription gel, Voltaren Gel as well.
 Another thing I’ve found to be effective is steroid shots in my upper back, to help calm down inflammation, but I have not used those in a couple of years.

 Using a TENS unit